wyki-io/ACM-Certificate-Sync/README.md

 # Cert Sync

-This project aims to synchronize certificates between a source and a target.
+This project aims to synchronize certificates between a source and a destination.

 The example use case is :
 - a Kubernetes cluster behind AWS ALB